pkivolowitz/c1/README.md

 * The downside of this is that the program *will* continue running at all times.

-Consequently, the main loop calls the OS `yield()` function as a courtesy.
+Consequently, the main loop calls the  `sleep_for()` function to sleep for 100 milliseconds as a courtesy.

 Programs which use ncurses in this way have the potential to leave the user's terminal in an unusable state (typically solved with `stty sane`).
 To ward this sort of problem away, the program catches `SIGINT` to properly shutdown.